 Taxonomy Tip - By nearly any measure ants are a dominant life form on our planet.
 Their extraordinary success is in large part due to their social structure and there are few non-marine habitats where they are not prevalent.

-Taxonomy Tip - Spider Wasps.
-These solitary wasps are typically black or dark colored and often flick their wings as they patrol the ground hunting for spider prey.
+Spider Wasps are typically black or dark colored and often flick their wings as they patrol the ground hunting for spider prey.
 When located the prey is stung, paralyzed, and dragged to the wasp's burrow where she provisions cells containing the egg/larvae of her offspring.

-Taxonomy Tip - These rather heavy bodied wasps often have distinct, bright markings.
+Scoliids are heavy bodied wasps often with distinct, bright markings.
 The adults are regularly seen nectaring.
 Unlike most solitary wasps, the females are parisitoids.
 Their eggs are laid directly on scarab beetle larvae which are located by digging in the ground.

 Taxonomy Tip - While this group includes the solitary Potter Wasps, most are social and build group nests where their young are raised in a communal fashion.
 Unlike solitary wasps, these social insects use their sting for protective purposes and may be aggressive, particularly around their nest site.